shotaro-n-nakamura/shotaro-n-nakamura.github.io/aboutme.md

 I'm broadly interested in studying the proccesses that influence patterns in genomic variation across populations and between species.
 I also have a strong interest in studying the behavior, ecology and evolution of mammals.
 Through this research, I hope to provide important information to guide conservation management and help create effective conservation programs for various species.

+My current thesis research is broadly on the genomic history of wolf-like canids in Africa and Asia.

 ![me](/img/Screen Shot 2019-04-20 at 5.39.38 PM.png)